 Custom Textbook from McGraw-Hill.
 Print version available at the Co-op.
-Electronic only version available by searching 'Seidman' at https://create.mcgraw-hill.com/shop/ (FYI, for royalty reasons, the e-book costs as much as the print book.)
-The custom book is a combination of Principles of Taxation for Business and Investment Planning by Jones and Rhoades-Catanach and Taxation of Individuals & Business Entities by Spilker, Ayers, Robinson, Outslay, Worsham, Barrick and Weaver.
+Electronic only version available by searching for ISBN 9781121675803 at https://create.mcgraw-hill.com/shop/ (FYI, for royalty reasons, the e-book costs as much as the print book.)
+The custom book is a combination of Principles of Taxation for Business and Investment Planning by Jones and Rhoades-Catanach and Taxation for Business and Investment Planning by Jones and Rhoades-Catanach and Taxation for Business and Investment Planning by Jones and Rhoades-Catanach and Taxation of Individuals & Business Entities by Spilker, Ayers, Robinson, Outslay, Worsham, Barrick and Weaver.